 We have reviewed and documented some of the best enterprise-grade premium SIEM tools in the market.
 Some of them such as the SolarWinds Security & Event Manager (SEM) and the ManageEngine EventLog Analyzer offer free trials, which provides an opportunity to evaluate certain capabilities before deciding to invest in the product.

 Notwithstanding, premium enterprise SIEM tools are not cheap and most businesses may not be able to afford them.
 This is where open-source SIEM tools stand out.
 With a variety of open-source SIEM out there, choosing the right one for your business can be challenging.
 What fits perfectly from a feature and functionality standpoint for one organization may not fit for another.
-To help you decide between the countless free and open-source SIEM tools on the market, we’ve put together a list of the seven best open-source SIEM software.
+To help you decide between the countless free and open-source SIEM tools on the market, we’ve put together a list of the six best open-source SIEM software.
 Hopefully, this will guide you in the process of selecting the right one for your business.

-We reviewed the market for open source SIEM tools and analyzed the options based on the following criteria:
+We reviewed the market for open-source SIEM tools and analyzed the options based on the following criteria:

 - Log forwarding to collect log messages from different sources